DavidSchirduan/DavidSchirduan.github.io/_posts/2022-09-05-HauntedAlmanac.md

 ## Conclusion

 I'm so thankful that the Haunted Almanac gave me the opportunity to explore more of Nate's catalog of wonders.
-I know you'll enjoy it as much as I did!
+I wish I could have seen the value before they were collected in this beautiful tome, but better late than never I guess.
+Don't make the same mistake I did!

 Defeat the value goblin in your brain and purchase a copy of the Haunted Almanac from [Exalted Funeral](https://www.exaltedfuneral.com/products/haunted-almanac-pdf) or [Games Omnivorous](https://gamesomnivorous.com/collections/minimalist-rpgs/products/haunted-almanac).